-It does not consist of a GPS, thus measuring distance is based on the length of a swimming pool (set up manually before the swim).
+It does not consist of a GPS, thus measuring distance is based on the length of a swimming pool and must be set up manually before the swim.

-For open water, we would recommend such a device as Forerunner 920XL, which uses GPS to measure the distance.
+For open water, we would recommend Forerunner 920XL, which uses GPS for measuring the distance.

 Garmin Swim takes a standard battery CR2032 battery available in local shops.
 The replacement is relatively easy and there is no need to send your unit to tech support.

 For details how to change the battery, please check this video made by Garmin: https://www.youtube.com/watch?v=HASpWpyM4cY&feature=youtu.be